zxkmm/git_protect/README.md

 ```
 # why rust
 I don't know how to write rust but i wanted to learn it, and this is my first rust program

+# warning
+not tested on windows but should be work.